rafal01010/PodQA/README.md

    - Video title: *"The Great Pizza Debate of Trash Taste"*
    - Question: *"What pizza does the Trash Taste members like?"*

-3. **Evaluation Criteria**: For each question, we sent the query to the chatbot and examined whether the correct source episode appeared in the retrieved sources.
+3. **Evaluation Criteria**: For each question, I sent the query to the chatbot and examined whether the correct source episode appeared in the retrieved sources.
 The chat was cleared between each individual question to ensure no context carryover affected the results.

 ## Results